smpnet74/devcontainer/README.md

 - **ripgrep** - Fast search tool (rg)
 - **yq** - YAML processor

+### Available CLI Tool Enhancers

+These are tools that enhance and extend the functionality of your CLI tools:

+- **Claude Flow by ruvnet** - Advanced workflow orchestration tool for AI-powered CLI applications
+  - Provides workflow automation and task orchestration capabilities
+  - Integrates with Claude AI for intelligent workflow execution
+  - Enables complex multi-step AI-assisted workflows

 All selected tools are installed in a dedicated pixi environment (`ai-dev-pixi`) which keeps dependencies isolated and organized.

 ## Working with VS Code and GitHub